 Whether the thought of a white Christmas fills you with festive cheer or makes you want to jet off to sunnier climates, you can guarantee that we’ll all be cranking up the heating to keep ourselves nice and warm.

-If you want to stay nice and cosy while it’s freezing cold outside but don’t want to be hit with a huge heating bill, below are some great ways that you can make your home more energy efficient.
+If you want to stay nice and cosy while it’s freezing cold outside but don’t want to be hit with a huge heating bill, below are some great ways that you can increase your energy efficiency.

 Heating and hot water

-A whopping 62% of our total yearly spend on energy comes down to our heating and hot water supply.
-Your boiler and heating controls have a big impact on your bills but here are some great ways to make some energy-saving improvements:
+Our heating and hot water supply account for a staggering 62% of our annual energy costs.
+Your boiler and heating controls have a significant impact on your bills but here are some great ways to make some energy-saving improvements:

 If you have central heating:

-- If your boiler is very old, replace it with a newer and more efficient model.
+- If your boiler is very old, change it for a newer, more effective model.

-- Use chemical inhibitors to help efficiently maintain your system.
+- Utilize chemical inhibitors to keep your system more effective.

 - Install better controls and use them to ensure that your boiler is only providing heat when and where you want it.